Short answer

 Official network configuration details (RPC endpoints, chain ID, faucet) should be sourced from the official Aeredium documentation and the Airdrop campaign page, not from unofficial Discord servers or Telegram links.
 The official resources to check:

 The white paper confirms Solidity compatibility, MetaMask support, and Hardhat compatibility.
 Standard ERC-20, ERC-721, and other contract patterns deploy normally.
 What you're testing isn't just your contract.
 You're also testing how it behaves in a TEE-attested, anti-MEV, parallel-EVM environment.
 That's a meaningfully different execution context from standard Ethereum or L2 deployments.
+The July 9 AMA said a DApp Store has started with one example and that weekly DApp competitions and developer rewards are being finalized.
+Treat participation and reward details as pending until published.

 What comes after testnet